 Yesterday, I took a recce trip out to Martin Down Nature Reserve looking for the beautiful and rare pasqueflower (Pulsatilla vulgaris).
 Also known as the ‘anemone of Passiontide’, the pasqueflower blooms around Easter, deriving its name from the word Paschal (“of Easter”).

 It appears that the pasqueflower is declining fast, in this location at least.
 In fact, in 2011 one person said there were only four plants there that year.
 According to The Wildlife Trusts, the plant only thrives in any great numbers in just five sites, which is where 99% of the UK’s pasqueflowers are found.

 This morning I set the alarm for 4.45am and arrived at Martin Down just before sunrise.
 After a brisk walk across the downs in the cold, there was the solitary pasqueflower plant still ‘asleep’, its bell-shaped flowers nodding gently in the breeze.
 Later, the flowers will open to track the path of the sun, before closing again.

-Today I met a farmer who was interested in why I was lying on the ground in the wet at that time in the morning.
+I met a farmer who was interested in why I was lying on the ground in the wet at that time in the morning.
 He said that he hadn’t noticed any pasqueflowers on Martin Down for a couple of years, but admitted that he was more interested in looking after his sheep!